 The main attraction is, of course, the wheel itself and the boat rides that let you go on it (see below).
 They give you great views over the surrounding countryside and it’s really a one off experience.
 This is a unique attraction!

 The visitor centre also allows you to learn more about the wheel and how it was built and the story behind it’s design.

 A cafe and gift shop are also alongside the visitor centre.
 If you’ve brought your own food there’s ample places to eat around too with picnic benches and grassy areas.

 The canals around provide walking opportunities and a chance to see some colourful boats up close.
 You could even choose to walk all the way to the Kelpies if you have time along their #wheel2Kelpies selfie walk.

-If you’re traveling with kids then they can enjoy the adventure playground and there’s a new mini golf activity that’s just opened recently.
+If you’re looking for things to do in Scotland with kids then don’t discount it – it’s perfect for families and the kids can enjoy the adventure playground and there’s a new mini golf activity that’s just opened recently.

 Canoeing, stand up paddle boarding and also boat hire is available.
 If you happen upon good weather then you’ll have a great time there.

 Can you go on the Falkirk Wheel?

 Yes!
 Although the wheel is functional for those who are travelling along the canals, it’s other primary function is as a tourist site.
 They offer boat tours multiple times through the day.